q2ebanking/pytest-factory/README.md

 #### predictive - failure modes
 this is just a three step process (for the user):
 1. define failure modes for each fixture
-  - pytest-factory fixtures like http already have defaults (like 404)
+  - pytest-factory factories like mock_http_server already have defaults (like 404)
   - can load from file e.g. swagger.yaml
 2. define the happy paths
   - use fixture factories
   - based on requirements
-3. run tests and see the generated test results pytest-factory parameterizes your happy path tests by generating a new test case for each failure mode defined for each fixture defined on that happy test. if a fixture does not have failure modes defined it will go with the happy path.
+3. run tests and see the generated test results pytest-factory parameterizes your happy path tests by generating a new test case for each failure mode defined for each factory that created a fixture for that happy path. if a fixture does not have failure modes defined it will go with the happy path.